The price of cardiac stents will be capped – but no one knows how the new costs will be calculated

 Industry disagrees

-AvaMed, an association made of manufacturers of medical devices including Abbott, opposed the government’s move.
+AdvaMed, an association made of manufacturers of medical devices including Abbott, opposed the government’s move.

 The official statement made by the association said, “Putting all drug-eluting stents into one category undermines the progress made in innovative device development over the years and could lead to equating less tested devices or devices not approved for use in complex patient cases or coexisting conditions, at par with innovative devices with large clinical evidence and due approvals for complex cases and coexisting conditions.”